-Scientists Hunt A Test To Diagnose Chronic Brain Injury In Living People
+Scientists Hunt For A Test To Diagnose Chronic Brain Injury In Living People

 CTE has been part of the national lexicon in the U.S. since the 2015 movie Concussion dramatized the discovery of this degenerative brain disease among football players.